awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_fsa_app/README.md

 ### S3Service class

 The following Java code represents the **S3Service** class.
 This example uses the [Amazon S3 Transfer Manager API](https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/transfer/s3/S3TransferManager.html#upload(software.amazon.awssdk.transfer.s3.model.UploadRequest)) to upload a .mp3 file to an S3 bucket.

-Here's a breakdown of what the code does:
+This code performs the following tasks:

 + It takes an InputStream (is), an S3TransferManager (transferManager), a destination bucket name (bucket), and a destination object key (key) as parameters.

-+ It reads the content of the InputStream (is) into a byte array using the inputStreamToBytes method.
++ It reads the content of the InputStream (is) into a byte array using the **inputStreamToBytes** method.
 This is done to prepare the data for upload.

 + It creates an **UploadRequest** object.

-+ It waits for the upload to complete by calling upload.completionFuture().join().
++ It waits for the upload to complete by calling **upload.completionFuture().join()**.
 This ensures that the upload is finished before proceeding.

 + Finally, it returns the object key (key) as a confirmation of the successful upload